siddharth2016/snake-game/README.md

 # snake-game-deprecated
 Trying my hands on PyGame by making a simple Snake Game.
+Deprecated.